-In some years a 3-5 day trip is planned to explore and visit areas beyond our region or outside the state.
-Trips have been to Mildura and Broken Hill, the Central Highlands near Tumut, the Sapphire Coast at Pambula, and to the Gippsland Lakes.
+Trips are planned from time to time to explore and visit areas beyond our region or outside the state.
+Trips for members and their partners have been to Mildura and Broken Hill, the Central Highlands near Tumut, and a cruise on the Murray River on a “Proud Mary”.
+Our most recent outing was a three day trip to the NE Victorian Art Silo Trail.

 Further afield are wineries in a number of different locations, the Air Force Museum at Pt Cook, Werribee Park and Mansion, and a number of graceful stately homes and gardens open for visitors.

-Many outings incorporate a lunch at a hotel or restaurant or a barbeque and a picnic lunch.
+Many dineouts are a lunch at a hotel or restaurant or a barbeque and a picnic lunch.
 Visits may be made to a number of venues to sample Asian and Indian meals.
 Evening dinners are popular with wives and partners participating.
 All outings and meals aim to keep costs down while still maintaining good value and quality.

-The walking group goes on a walk once a month usually in an interesting and scenic location.
+The walking group walks in interesting and scenic locations.
 After meeting and a ‘cuppa’, members go on a walk which is at an easy pace and on an easy grade.
 There is a shortened walk for members who don’t wish to undertake the full walk.
 It is usual to have lunch at the conclusion, either a picnic lunch or sometimes a lunch at a nearby establishment.

 The club has an enthusiastic cycling group which meets once a month for a ride of 10 to 20 km.
 The ride is restricted to sealed walking/bike trails.
 New participants are warmly welcomed.